Understanding the Challenge of a BIM Challenge

 How do we describe the Ideal BIM Software?

-As the BIM Challenge continues to gain momentum and define itself, let’s help by doing some open source brainstorming.
+Let’s help by doing some open source brainstorming.
 Do you have some thoughts about what you think needs to be in the BIM Challenge?
 What do you think of my ideas?
 What does your Ideal BIM Software look like?
 Share what you have to say in the comments.
-Don’t wait.
-The first brainstorming session for the committee putting together the contest is fast approaching.